Table of Contents

 The rules clarify that an employee can voluntarily settle past FMLA claims without court or departmental approval.
 An employee's waiver of prospective FMLA rights is prohibited.

 The Alaska Family Leave Act (AFLA) (Chapter 96 SLA 1992) became effective September 16, 1992 and the federal Family and Medical Leave Act of 1993 (FMLA) became effective August 5, 1993.
 The Acts promote preservation of the integrity and stability of the family unit, job security for the employee, as well as accommodating the legitimate business interests of the employer.

 - The AFLA provides a job-protected absence for up to 18 weeks in a 24-month period to eligible employees for a qualifying serious medical condition.
 It also provides a job-protected absence for up to 18 weeks in a 12-month period to eligible employees for pregnancy, childbirth or adoption.

 - The FMLA provides a job-protected absence for up to 12 weeks in a 12-month period to eligible employees for a qualifying condition.

 The Acts supplement other laws, contractual requirements, policies and practices regarding leave thereby placing additional administrative requirements on the employer.
 Frequently Asked Questions Regarding Family Leave (PDF) is a document providing information about the State of Alaska's administration of family leave in compliance with the state and federal Acts.
 Family leave must be invoked for all qualifying conditions if the employee otherwise qualifies for family leave.
 When an employee is eligible under both Acts, the entitlements run concurrently.

-The Family Leave Packet (PDF) consists of the following forms:
+The Family Leave Packet consists of the following forms:

-- Conditional Family Leave Notification (completed by supervisor/departmental designee)
+- Conditional Family Leave Notification (completed by employee or supervisor/departmental designee)